National Trends and Services

 NATIONAL LAW DAY

-In conjunction with Law Day, The New Orleans (LA) Chapter of the Links, Incorporated invited students from Wilson School in New Orleans to participate in the reenactment of a case involving Miranda rights.
-The event was held at Civil District Court for the Parish of Orleans in New Orleans and was lead by New Orleans Links chapter members who currently serve as Judges in the New Orleans area.
-Participating students became the judge, jury, attorneys and litigants in the case and, from a unique perspective, developed a better understanding of one of the most fundamental rights in our justice system.
+Because of the global pandemic, the 2021 Law Day will be live streamed.
+However, in past years, The New Orleans (LA) Chapter of the Links, Incorporated annually invited grade school students to participate in the reenactment of a high profile case relating to the year’s Law Day theme.
+The event has been held at Civil District Court for the Parish of Orleans in New Orleans and the Juvenile Justice Center in New Orleans.
+Participating students became the judge, jury, attorneys and litigants in the case and, from a unique perspective, develop a better understanding of legal concepts and fundamental rights inherent in our justice system.